 According to principal investigator, York University neuroscientist Barry Fowler, the experiment does not support the predominant scientific theory that fine motor performance deficits are caused by the effects of microgravity on the balancing (vestibular) system in the brain.
 He believes his findings are "pretty definitive-I don't think there's any evidence for the microgravity hypothesis."

 He argues that the key to reducing these problems in space is pre-flight training and "reasonable schedules" during missions.
-The International Space Station is a "closed stressful situation where all sorts of things can be happening at once.
+The ISS is a "closed stressful situation where all sorts of things can be happening at once.
 You need to train people to pace themselves and focus on one task at a time.
 The more you train, the less outside stresses will have an effect."

 The experiment was done by Space Shuttle astronauts working on the Space Station.
 Subjects were required to tap targets on a computer screen with a stylus and move a cursor between targets with a joystick.
 Another test involved multitasking (performing the two previous tasks while responding to auditory tones by pressing a button).